Niharl7/JavaMovieDatabaseApp/README.md

     ```bash
     cd client
     ```
-2. Run the application using Maven:
-    *   If your `client/pom.xml` is configured with the `javafx-maven-plugin`:
+2. Run the application using Maven (ensure your `client/pom.xml` is configured appropriately):
     ```bash
     mvn javafx:run
     ```

-## Running Tests (Backend)
+## Running Tests

 1. Navigate to the server directory:
     ```bash
     cd server
     ```
-2. Run the tests using Maven, providing your MySQL credentials if your tests are configured to run against a live MySQL database:
+2. Run the backend tests using Maven.
+If your tests are configured to run against a live MySQL database (as opposed to an in-memory one like H2), provide your MySQL credentials:
     ```bash
     mvn clean test -DDB_USERNAME=your_mysql_username -DDB_PASSWORD=your_mysql_password
     ```